Fifty Fantasy & Science Fiction Works That Socialists Should Read

 Pullman let us down.
 This book is here because it deals with moral/political complexities with unsentimental respect for its (young adult) readers and characters.
 Explores freedom and social agency, and the question of using ugly means for emanicipatory ends.
 It raises the biggest possible questions, and doesn’t patronise us that there are easy answers.
 The second in the trilogy, The Subtle Knife, is a perfectly good bridging volume… and then in book three, The Amber Spyglass, something goes wrong.
 It has excellent bits, it is streets ahead of its competition… but there’s sentimentality, a hesitation, a formalism, which lets us down.
 Ah well.
 Northern Lights is still a masterpiece.

 Reynolds was, for 25 years, an activist for the U.S. Socialist Labor Party.
 His radical perspective on political issues is reflected throughout his work.
-This book—examining a quasi-utopia without sentimentalism—is only one suggestion.
-Also of huge interest are Tomorrow Might Be Different (1960) and The Rival Rigelians (1960), which explicitly examine the relation between capitalism and Stalinism.
+This book — examining a quasi-utopia without sentimentalism — is only one suggestion.
+Also of huge interest are Tomorrow Might Be Different affiliate link (1960) and The Rival Rigelians affiliate link (1960), which explicitly examine the relation between capitalism and Stalinism.

 These linked stories take place in a present day where Elizabeth I was assassinated and Spain took over Britain.
 This examines life in a world where a militant feudal Catholicism acts as a fetter on social and productive functions.
 Though Roberts was no lefty at all, and you could probably power France on the energy from his spinning grave at being included in this list.